-Governor Phil Bryant appointed Shad as State Auditor in 2018.
+Shad was appointed as State Auditor in 2018.
 Shad quickly established a tough, no-nonsense reputation.
 Prior to becoming Auditor, Shad served as a special prosecutor, won ethics cases against politicians who broke the law, and earned a certificate in forensic accounting (the use of accounting to discover fraud) from the University of North Carolina at Charlotte.
 Drawing on that experience, the Auditor's office made multiple notable arrests in Shad's first year in office.
 The amount of stolen or misspent public money demanded back for the taxpayers increased by millions under Shad's leadership.
 The Auditor's office pursued aggressive consequences for embezzlers regardless of whether they were Republicans or Democrats.
 Shad was elected with no opposition to a full four-year term in 2019.
+Since that time, the Office of the State Auditor has served the largest demand in its history and seen the largest civil settlement resulting from a State Auditor's investigation in the office's history.

-Shad also serves in the Mississippi National Guard as a JAG officer attached to the 186th Air Wing.
-Today Shad, his wife Rina and their daughter live in Rankin County and are faithful members at St. Richard Church.
+Shad also serves in the Mississippi National Guard as a JAG officer assigned to the 186th Air Wing.
+Today Shad, his wife Rina and their daughters live in Rankin County and are faithful members at St. Richard Church.